Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 • Look Beyond Candidate Counts: Merely tallying the number of pipeline assets does not capture the incremental value AI platforms may provide.
 Faster program initiation or more accurate attrition rates, for instance, could be more telling indicators.

-• Evaluate Decision-Making Efficiency: Pinpoint where AI significantly shortens R&D workflows — e.g., by expediting hit-to-lead stages or improving target validation.
+• Evaluate Decision-Making Efficiency: Pinpoint where AI significantly shortens R&D workflows — e.g., by expediting hit-to-lead stages or improving target validation, or supporting more efficient clinical trial protocol design.

 • Scrutinize External Adoption: Seek third-party evidence of productivity gains, such as collaboration announcements, successful milestones, or continued software licensing agreements.
 Tools that are openly licensed or sold commercially allow for real competitive benchmarking.